 - Food allergy cards if you have severe food allergies: we made our own food allergy cards using Canva and Google translate

-- Medical alert cards or jewelry if you have medical concerns
+- Medical alert cards or medical alert jewelry if you have medical concerns (we got RoadID medical alert bracelets for our kids)

 - Tylenol or other over the counter pain reliever